Uberspace/lab/source/guide_gotify.rst

 Installation
 ============

 Like a lot of Go software, gotify is distributed as a single binary.
-Download gotify's latest `release <https://github.com/gotify/server/releases/latest>`_, unzip it and make sure that the file can be executed.
+Since version 2.1.7 gotify requires GLIBC 2.28, which is not available in U7.
+Thus we need to build gotify from source.
+The building is done as is described on gotify's documentation: https://gotify.net/docs/dev-setup but building without docker and only for one architecture:

+First download the latest version, so everything is prepared:

 ::